Kurosue/Kurosue/README.md

 ---
 <h2 align="left"> 🙌 Introduction</h2>
 <div align="center">
-  <h4 align="justify"> My name is Muhammad Aditya Rahmadneni.
-A CTF player named "Kurond" or something related to that and A Game Developer.
+  <h4 align="justify"> My name is Muhammad Aditya Rahmadeni.
+A CTF player named "Kurond",or something related to that, and A Game Developer.
   <p>

   </p>